 The alliance continues to foster innovative, new HVAC technologies in the Northwest.
 Ductless Heat Pumps have seen tremendous market growth over the last decade due to successful market interventions, and NEEA has been instrumental in bringing the components of Very High Efficiency Dedicated Outside Air Systems (VHE DOAS) to market and piloting the technology.

-As condensing RTUs are adopted by the market, NEEA can provide a regional quality assurance feedback loop (trainings, specifications & best practices development, etc.) among manufacturers, installers, and utility program managers to support efficient, energy saving results and positive customer experiences to transform the market.
+As condensing RTUs are adopted by the market, NEEA can provide a regional quality assurance feedback loop (trainings, specifications & best practices development, etc.) among manufacturers, installers and utility program managers to support efficient, energy saving results and positive customer experiences to transform the market.

 Prior Alliance HVAC Accomplishments to Build Upon

-The region has influenced more than 100,000 ductless heat pumps installed in the Northwest.
+The region has influenced more than 100,000 ductless heat pumps (DHPs) installed in the Northwest.

 More than 1,500 DHP installers were oriented in the DHP program.